MAST30034-Applied-Data-Science/generic-real-estate-consulting-project-group-43/README.md

 ### 4.1.2 Averaged income per person for each SA2
 The notebook script `/models/income_predict.ipynb` is used to model the income per person for each sa2 (2016) with a linear regression model, and it is used to predict the income per person for each sa2 (2016) region from 2020 to 2027, with `income per person ~ year + sa2 code(2016)`.
-`year` is considered as numerical values and `sa2 code(2016)` is considered as categorical value.
+`year` is considered as numerical value and `sa2 code(2016)` is considered as categorical value.

 ### 4.1.3 Crime cases per each postcode region
-A linear regression model was used to predict the crime cases per each postcode region from 2023 to 2027. prediction formula: `crime cases ~ year + postcode` `year` was considered as numerical values and `postcode` was considered as categorical value
+A linear regression model was used to predict the crime cases per each postcode region from 2023 to 2027. prediction formula: `crime cases ~ year + postcode` `year` was considered as numerical value and `postcode` was considered as categorical value

 ## 4.2 Rental Price Prediction
 **[Need to complete later] philip, jin, katherine**